RenEvo/tomanderson.me/sitesetup.md

 Wait a while for site to update.

 Install Ruby

 https://www.ruby-lang.org/en/downloads/

 RubyInstaller

 http://rubyinstaller.org/downloads/

 I installed 1.9.3

 I also checked the option to include it in my windows path (easier)

 Install 4.5.2 DevKit (from ruby downloads)

 Initialize DevKit

 https://github.com/oneclick/rubyinstaller/wiki/Development-Kit

+navigate to extracted directory:

+ruby dk.rb init

+ruby dk.rb install

+Verify that devkit is in path variable, or run the devkitvars.bat (optional)

 Add the Gemfile

+gem install bundler

+navigate to repo

-run a bundle install in repo (should add a gemfile.lock)
+bundle install (if invalid cert, change https to http in gemfile for source) *adds a gemfile.lock

+** TODO **